lukas-krecan/ShedLock/README.md

 ## Modes of Spring integration
 ShedLock supports two modes of Spring integration.
-One that uses AOP proxy about scheduled method (PROXY_METHOD) and one that proxies TaskScheduler (PROXY_SCHEDULER)
+One that uses an AOP proxy around scheduled method (PROXY_METHOD) and one that proxies TaskScheduler (PROXY_SCHEDULER)

 #### Scheduled Method proxy